Japan national under-20 football team

 The Japan national under-20 football team (Japanese: U-20サッカー日本代表) is a national association football team of Japan and is controlled by the Japan Football Association.
-The year before the FIFA U-20 World Cup, the national team is renamed the Japan national under-19 football team, and the year before that, the national team is renamed the Japan national under-18 football team.
+The year before the FIFA U-20 World Cup, the national team was renamed the Japan national under-19 football team, and the year before that, the national team was renamed the Japan national under-18 football team.